 Invited Lectures & Talks

-- Forum: “The Spectre of Death: An Early Modern Epidemic in Transnational Context,” Early Modern Plagues: Histories of Resilience, Arizona State University (April 11, 2017).
+- “The Spectre of Death: An Early Modern Epidemic in Transnational Context,” for forum, Early Modern Plagues: Histories of Resilience, Arizona State University (April 11, 2017).

-- Guest Lecture: “Plague and Crisis in the Eighteenth-Century,” Arizona State University’s Institute for Humanities Research (April 10, 2017).
+- “Plague and Crisis in the Eighteenth-Century,” Arizona State University’s Institute for Humanities Research (April 10, 2017).

-- Guest Lecture: “Plague Cultures: Managing the 1720 Plague of Provence in France,” Department of Modern Languages, University of Lethbridge (October 3, 2016).
+- “Plague Cultures: Managing the 1720 Plague of Provence in France,” Department of Modern Languages, University of Lethbridge (October 3, 2016).

 In the Media